Fathers Who Hit Their Children: Do They Deserve Forgiveness?

 Not only that, blaming my father for everything that went wrong was a very disempowering experience.
 I needed to take my power back, and forgiveness seemed like the first step.

 - How To Forgive Yourself and Others by Louise Hay

 When you forgive yourself and forgive others, you are indeed free.

-I agree that forgiveness can be healing and empowering, but only when it's sincere.
-I don't believe in 'forgiveness' that comes from guilt or outside pressure.
 Sometimes you're just not willing to forgive.
 Maybe the pain is so familiar, it's almost comforting.
-Maybe you want to 'punish' that person by not forgiving them.
+Maybe you want to 'punish' your father by not forgiving them.
 Maybe you're waiting to be asked for forgiveness.
-And there's nothing wrong with that.

-But I wouldn't hold my breath.
-In my experience, abusers rarely, if ever, are self-aware enough to recognize the harm of their ways and to ask to be forgiven.
-In the case of parental abuse, it's even less likely because it would mean admitting they were bad parents, and who is willing to do that?
+Don't hold your breath though.
+Abusers rarely, if ever, are self-aware enough to recognize the harm of their ways and to ask to be forgiven.
+In the case of paternal abuse, it's even less likely because it would mean admitting he was a bad parent, and who is willing to do that?

 Two Things to Keep in Mind

 - Forgiveness is an act of kindness to yourself.
 Emotional pain, when stored for long periods of time, has a tendency to fester, and to sip through every aspect of your life.
 You're not even thinking about it, yet you're acting from it, and your life starts going in a certain direction.
 Your abuser doesn't suffer from it; you do.

 - Most likely, the abuser was a victim of abuse.
 Although that doesn't justify the abuse, it can help you understand how they've become this way, so you can have enough compassion to forgive them.